Compare Current 30-Year Mortgage Rates in February 2025

 Lenders look at your debt-to-income (DTI) ratio, which compares your gross monthly income to your debts, to determine how much you can afford.
 Lenders usually consider a DTI ratio under 35% to be “good,” but you may qualify for a loan even with a higher DTI.
 Most loan programs allow for a maximum DTI ratio between 41% and 45%.

 Common mortgage loan types include conventional, FHA, USDA and VA loans.
-Borrowers with unique needs can also utilize non-qualifying loans that cater to specific financial situations or property types.
+Borrowers with unique needs can also utilize nonqualified mortgages that cater to specific financial situations or property types.

-You should refinance a 30-year mortgage if you’ll make back your closing costs by paying less to your mortgage before you sell your home.
-This is called your break-even point, and it’s calculated by dividing your closing costs by your monthly savings.
+You should refinance a 30-year mortgage if you’ll reach your break-even point — the point at which your refinance savings equal or exceed your refinance closing costs — before selling the house.
+A break-even point is calculated by dividing your closing costs by your monthly savings.
 However, there are some other reasons you should consider refinancing a 30-year mortgage:

 • You want to get rid of mortgage insurance.
-If you made a small down payment to buy your home but your home value has gone up, a refinance could help you get a lower rate and get rid of your monthly private mortgage insurance (PMI) payments.
+If you made a small down payment to buy your home, but your home value has increased, a refinance could help you get a lower rate and get rid of your monthly private mortgage insurance (PMI) payments.

 • You want to get rid of your FHA loan and FHA mortgage insurance.
-If you have an FHA loan, which is a mortgage backed by the Federal Housing Administration (FHA), refinancing to a conventional mortgage is the only way to get rid of the FHA mortgage and its required FHA mortgage insurance.
+If you have an FHA loan, a mortgage backed by the Federal Housing Administration (FHA), refinancing to a conventional mortgage is the only way to get rid of the FHA loan and its required FHA mortgage insurance.

 • Your adjustable-rate mortgage (ARM) rate is about to rise.
 If your ARM rate is about to go up, a refinance to a 30-year fixed-rate loan will give you a stable monthly payment.